RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>16</sup> Then said Thomas, which is called Didymus, unto his fellowdisciples, Let us also go, that we may die with him.
 <sup>17</sup> Then when Jesus came, he found that he had [lain] in the grave four days already.
 <sup>18</sup> Now Bethany was nigh unto Jerusalem, about fifteen furlongs off:
-<sup>19</sup> And many of the Jews came to Martha and Mary , to comfort them concerning their brother.
+<sup>19</sup> And many of the Jews came to Martha and Mary, to comfort them concerning their brother.
 <sup>20</sup> Then Martha, as soon as she heard that Jesus was coming, went and met him: but Mary sat [still] in the house.
 <sup>21</sup> Then said Martha unto Jesus, Lord, if thou hadst been here, my brother had not died.
 <sup>22</sup> But I know, that even now, whatsoever thou wilt ask of God, God will give [it] thee.